parrt/msds692/hw/search.md

 ### Linear search

 Your first task is to perform a brain-dead linear search, which looks at each file in turn to see if it contains all of the search terms.
-If it does, that filename is included in the set (not list) of matching documents.
-The complexity is *O(n)* for *n* total words in all files.
+If it does, that filename is included in the list (not `set`) of matching documents.
+The time complexity is *O(n)* for *n* total words in all files.

-Given a list of fully-qualified filenames containing the search terms, the main program in [search.py](https://github.com/parrt/msan692/tree/master/hw/code/search/search.py) uses function `results()` to get a string containing HTML, which search.py writes to file `/tmp/results.html`.
+Given a list of fully-qualified filenames for files containing the search terms, the main program in [search.py](https://github.com/parrt/msan692/tree/master/hw/code/search/search.py) uses function `results()` to get a string containing HTML, which `search.py` writes to file `/tmp/results.html`.
 It then requests, via `webbrowser.open_new_tab()`, that your default browser open that page.

 ### HTML output